gustavkarlsson/g-wiz/README.md

 Introduction
 ------------
-g-wiz is a easy to use Wizard API for Java.
+g-wiz is an easy to use Wizard API for Java.
 I made it to suit my own needs, but it should come in handy for others as well.

 Getting started
 --------------